Update: August 18th, 2022 - Stripe Connect Integration

 To read more about the Stripe integration, click below:

-MarketKing has a complex built-in refund requests module, with several features:
+MarketKing has a comprehensive built-in refund requests module with several features:

-• It directs refund requests to the vendors, and vendors can then approve or deny refunds.
+- It directs refund requests to the vendors, who can then approve or deny them.

 Customers' Ability to Request Refunds

-Customers can request refunds from their My Account panel, by going to Orders and clicking on an order.
-Here they will find a request refund button.
+Customers can request refunds from their My Account panel by going to Orders and clicking on an order.
+There they will find a "Request Refund" button.

-Once clicked, this buttons opens up a form with additional details.
-Here the customer can enter a reason for their request, and whether they want a full, or partial refund.
+Once clicked, this button opens a form with additional details.
+Here the customer can enter a reason for their request and choose whether they want a full or partial refund.

 Refunds Panel in My Account

-After a refund request has been made in the order panel, the customer can then see it in the dedicated "Refunds" panel.
-Here the customer can view all refund requests they've made, and their status.
+After a refund request has been made in the order panel, the customer can view it in the dedicated "Refunds" panel.
+Here the customer can see all refund requests they've made, along with their status.

-After clicking on a refund request here, customers will be able to view additional details, as well as view the open conversation.
-Users can then add additional messages / respond to messages from the vendor.
+After clicking on a refund request, customers can view additional details as well as the open conversation.
+Users can then add messages or respond to messages from the vendor.
 This allows the customer and vendor to have a conversation and discuss the issues with the order.

 Refund Notifications

-When a refund request is sent, the vendor is notified by email, through the "New Refund Request" email template.
-Here they can see a link to the refund request, the stated reason, as well as the user who submitted it.
+When a refund request is sent, the vendor is notified by email through the "New Refund Request" email template.
+The email includes a link to the refund request, the stated reason, and the user who submitted it.

-Vendors can choose whether they want to receive these emails or not, in their vendor dashboard -> settings -> email settings.
+Vendors can choose whether they want to receive these emails in their vendor dashboard under Settings โ Email Settings.

 Refund Options in the Vendor Dashboard

-By clicking on "View", an additional panel opens, where vendors can see the entire refund conversation, send messages, as well as approve or reject the refund request.
+By clicking on "View", an additional panel opens where vendors can see the entire refund conversation, send messages, and approve or reject the refund request.

-If the vendor approves or denies the refund, that will change the request's status and the vendor and customer can no longer send new messages.
+If the vendor approves or denies the refund, the request's status will change and the vendor and customer can no longer send new messages.
 The refund request is considered "finalized".

 Refunds in the Admin Backend

-Once a vendor has approved a refund, it is sent to the admin backed, where the admin or shop manager need to process the refund, and mark it as completed.
+Once a vendor has approved a refund, it is sent to the admin backend, where the admin or shop manager needs to process the refund and mark it as completed.

-Here they would have to click on the order, and refund the order in the order panel.
-They would also have to return the order value, either automatically or manually, depending on the Payment Gateway used.
+Here they need to click on the order and process the refund in the order panel.
+They also need to return the order value, either automatically or manually, depending on the payment gateway used.

 Once the refund has been processed, the admin can click on "Mark as Completed".
-The "mark as" buttons only serve to help the admin keep track of which refunds still need action, but they do not do anything else.
+The "Mark as" buttons only serve to help the admin keep track of which refunds still need action; they do not do anything else.

 In the Status column, the admin can see that the refund has already been approved by the vendor.
-In case the vendor of the order is the admin / shop itself, then this column will only show "pending", and the admin can analyse the refund request here in this panel.
+If the vendor of the order is the admin/shop itself, this column will only show "pending", and the admin can review the refund request in this panel.

 Vendor Commission Handling

 Vendor commission is handled automatically by the plugin.
-Whether you send a full refund, or a partial refund, the plugin will adjust the vendor commission accordingly.
-In case of a full refund, the entire vendor commission is removed from the vendor's balance.
+Whether you issue a full refund or a partial refund, the plugin will adjust the vendor commission accordingly.
+In the case of a full refund, the entire vendor commission is removed from the vendor's balance.

-In case of a partial refund, the calculation is proportional to the order value and commission value.
-For example, if the order value is $100 and vendor commission is $25, and then a $50 refund is issued, the vendor commission will proportionally be reduced (by 50%), and will be $12.5.
+In the case of a partial refund, the calculation is proportional to the order value and commission value.
+For example, if the order value is $100 and the vendor commission is $25, and then a $50 refund is issued, the vendor commission will be proportionally reduced (by 50%) to $12.50.
 This will be visible in the vendor balance history log.

 Vendor Commission for Cash on Delivery (COD) Orders

 With this setting, COD orders are treated like all other orders.
 Usually this means the admin is handling deliveries and collecting the cash.
-Therefore commission is handled the same way during refunds (when a refund is granted, the plugin automatically reduces vendor balance = the amount the admin owes the vendor).
+Therefore, commission is handled the same way during refunds (when a refund is granted, the plugin automatically reduces the vendor balance, i.e. the amount the admin owes the vendor).

-When granting a refund for such an order, behaviour is similarly reversed (when a refund is granted, the plugin will automatically increase vendor balance).
-That is because the admin commission, that was previously taken from the vendor balance has to decrease.
-This is done by increasing the vendor balance.
+When granting a refund for such an order, the behavior is similarly reversed: when a refund is granted, the plugin will automatically increase the vendor balance.
+This is because the admin commission that was previously taken from the vendor balance has to decrease, and this is done by increasing the vendor balance.

-All of this only applies for completed orders for which commissions have already been granted.
+All of this only applies to completed orders for which commissions have already been granted.

 Note:

-In case of refunds for COD orders where the vendor has received the money from the customer, the vendor approves the refund, and the vendor processes it as well.
-The refund is still sent to the admin side backend, and the admin has to mark it as refunded, or grant a partial refund.
+For refunds on COD orders where the vendor has received the money from the customer, the vendor approves the refund and processes it as well.
+The refund is still sent to the admin backend, and the admin has to mark it as refunded or grant a partial refund.

-This is because this admin decreases admin commission, so the admin has to approve it as well.
-By marking it as refunded, the admin accepts that the vendor has indeed refunded the money, and agrees their admin commission also needs to be reduced.
+This is because this reduces the admin commission, so the admin has to approve it as well.
+By marking it as refunded, the admin accepts that the vendor has indeed refunded the money and agrees that their admin commission also needs to be reduced.